MaxPleaner/MediaOrganizer/README.md

 3. Install ruby deps: `bundle install`
 4. create the database: `bundle exec rake db:create`
 5. create the tables: `bundle exec rake db:migrate`
-6. Import your files
-  a.
-First run `irb -r './server.rb'` to open a REPL
+6. Import your files: First run `irb -r './server.rb'` to open a REPL.
+Then run `Scripts.import_files("/path/to/folder")`.
-  b.
-Then run `Scripts.import_files("/path/to/folder")`
-  c.
 This will take a while if you have a lot of media, but it will show you progress as it goes.
-7. run the server (this will use port 9292): `rackup --host 0.0.0.0`
+8. run the server (this will use port 9292): `rackup --host 0.0.0.0`

 ## Notes: